apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Scientists identify three new species of ancient kangaroo—and one was more than 6.6 feet tall**
+**Salman Rushdie: Losing an eye upsets me every day**

-You can read more about it [here](https://www.cnn.com/2024/04/15/australia/giant-kangaroo-study-scli-intl-scn/index.html).
+You can read more about it [here](https://www.bbc.com/news/entertainment-arts-68739586).

 ## Requirements
 - Python 3.8